 Why It Matters

 The campus is more than a place to visit.
-It's woven into the local calendar — the Raptor Run 5K, Museum Day, weddings, proms, banquets.
-My wife works there now as the program manager, and watching her coordinate events and think through how to make the campus accessible and memorable, it's clear the institution isn't coasting on its collections.
-It's actively stewarding something that serves the whole community.
+I've come here for years just to walk the trails, write, pray, and think.
+A lot of the sermons I preached over the years were written somewhere on this campus.
+It shows up on the local calendar all year: the Raptor Run 5K, Museum Day, the Heritage Festival (46 years running), weddings, proms, banquets.
+My wife works there now as the program manager — she came to the job from the flower farm on the Chief Ladiga Trail — and watching her coordinate events and think through how to make the campus accessible and memorable, you can see the work that goes into keeping a place like this alive.

 Anniston is a small city that's been through economic cycles, population loss, and the kind of slow erosion that hits a lot of towns in this part of the state.
 The museum campus is a counterargument.
-It earns its reputation one visit at a time — not through marketing budgets, but through the slow accumulation of moments where someone rounds a corner, sees something they didn't expect, and thinks: this has been here the whole time?
+It earns its reputation one visit at a time, the slow accumulation of moments where someone rounds a corner, sees something they didn't expect, and thinks: this has been here the whole time?

 It has.
 And it's still here.
-Five minutes off the highway, sign out front and everything.
+A couple hundred yards off the highway, sign out front and everything.
 If you haven't been, go.
 You'll wish someone had told you sooner.